- Special Offers – Value Hotel Prague

 Czech cuisine has been greatly influenced by the Polish, Bavarian, Austrian, Hungarian and Slovakian cuisines.
 If you come from one of those countries you’re bound to expect similiarities, but much like in the Twillight Zone, you’ll find what you expected familiar to have a very different twist.
 For instance, a sauerkraut soup is very much present in both Polish and German cuisines, but the Czech version incorporates mushrooms, and the meats change, as well as the texture of the soup.
 Now if you don’t travel from central Europe, you’re in for quite the treat – those types of dishes don’t really exist anywhere else in the world, with the very notable exception of Korean Kimchi being very close to the sauer-treat stuff.
 It’s incredibly healthy too!

 What soups to eat in Prague?
 The Kulajda is a mushroom soup, but it’s not much like the mushroom soups you might see in other cuisines.
 It’s a very rich and creamy soup that incorporates potatoes in addition to the mushroom, making for a chowder-like texture and creaminess.
 The main spice added is dill – which is one of the more typical spices of Prague and Czech Republic in general.
 Zelňačka is the aforementioned sauerkraut soup, packed with very regional flavour.
 In addition to the signature sauerkraut, this soup is composed of sour cream, potatoes, smoked sausage and mushrooms.
 The last soup in the what-to-eat-in-Prague soup trifecta will be the Cesnacka, named for its main ingredient – garlic!
 It’s a light beef broth topped with chunky sourdough croutons and flavoured with plenty of garlic.
-Of course, all of those choices go best with beer, which holds true for pretty much all the dishes featured in this blogpost.
+Of course, all of those choices go best with beer (although wine is surprisingly popular in Prague!), which holds true for pretty much all the dishes featured in this blogpost.

 Svickova is a delightful and shockingly light beef dish that’s one of the more famous ones in the Czech cuisine – and its serving style in particular.
 The Svickova is beef tenderloin slices in a sauce made out of parsnips and carrots.
 It’s served with cranberries (this is pretty traditional), whipped cream (this is only traditional for this particular dish) and a Knedlik – which is the highly, highly traditional part.
 It’s basically a very tasty dumpling engineered for soaking up the sauce, be it from svickova or from goulash, prepared in the form of a loaf, out of which slices are cut – both very much alike bread.
 The svickova surprises with its sweetish taste and wins our hearts and stomachs with the very efficient, engaging and novel way of sauce logistics.